rust-gamedev/rust-gamedev.github.io/CONTRIBUTING.md

 - Write from a third-person perspective even if you're writing about your project's updates.

-- Use singular "they" if you're not sure what are the person's pronouns.
+- Use singular "they" if you're not sure what the person's pronouns are.

 - If the project was already featured in the newsletter, use a one-sentence description at the beginning of the section